alexeygrigorev/rag-agents-workshop/README.md

 )
 ```

-This time let's start to organize the code a little:
+This time let's start to organize the code a little.

-Let's organize our code a little.

 First, create a function `do_call`: